davidlacho/tiny-app/README.md

 # TinyApp Project

 ## Description
-TinyApp is a full stack web application built with Node and Express that allows users to short
+TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLS.

 ## Final Product